Immaculata University

 Dual Admissions Eligibility

-Immaculata University’s College of Undergraduate Studies (traditional day) and College of Adult Professional Studies (evening/accelerated/online) welcome applicants to the Dual Admissions Program in order to facilitate the transfer of students from Community College of Philadelphia to Immaculata University) with third-year (junior) status for the purpose of entering a bachelor’s degree program.
+Immaculata University’s Traditional Undergraduate programs (traditional day) and Adult and Professional Studies (evening/accelerated/online) welcome applicants to the Dual Admissions Program in order to facilitate the transfer of students from Community College of Philadelphia to Immaculata University with third-year (junior) status for the purpose of entering a bachelor’s degree program.

 To be eligible for this program, students must:

-• Submit a dual admissions intent form before earning no more than 30 graded college level credits (grades of A, B, C, D, F) from Community College of Philadelphia or any other college/university.
-Once a student has completed this form, they are strongly encouraged to meet with an Immaculata University admissions representative and a Community College of Philadelphia counselor to develop a plan of study.
+• Submit a dual admissions intent form before earning no more than 45 graded college level credits (grades of A, B, C, D, F) from Community College of Philadelphia or any other college/university.
+Once a student has completed this form, they are strongly encouraged to meet with an Immaculata University admissions representative and/or a Community College of Philadelphia academic advisor or counselor to develop a plan of study.

-• Complete the Immaculata University admissions application after earning 45 credits or six months before transfer from Community College of Philadelphia.
+• Complete the Immaculata University admissions application after earning 45 credits or at least six months before transfer from Community College of Philadelphia.
+Admissions fees will be waived.

-• Graduate from Community College of Philadelphia with an Associate in Arts (A.A.) or Associate in Science (A.S.) degree in one of the approved programs listed.
-Students choose majors from either Immaculata University’s College of Undergraduate Studies (full-time traditional daytime program) or the College of Adult Professional Studies (part-time evening/accelerated/online programs).
+• Graduate from Community College of Philadelphia with an Associate in Arts (A.A.), Associate in Science (A.S.) or Associate in Applied Science (A.A.S.) degree in one of the approved programs listed.
+Students choose majors from either Immaculata University’s Traditional Undergraduate programs (full-time traditional daytime program) or Adult and Professional Studies (part-time evening/accelerated/online programs).

 • Achieve a minimum 2.0 Community College of Philadelphia cumulative grade point average (GPA).
-Only courses with a grade of C or higher will be eligible for transfer.
+GPAs from other colleges or universities will not be included in this admissions GPA.

 • Enroll directly to Immaculata University within one year of completing an associate degree program of study from Community College of Philadelphia and not attend another institution between graduation and attendance at Immaculata University.